isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }
     pool.join();

+##### Exception

-**Exception**: Generic lambdas offer a concise way to write function templates and so can be useful even when a normal function template would do equally well with a little more syntax.
+Generic lambdas offer a concise way to write function templates and so can be useful even when a normal function template would do equally well with a little more syntax.
 This advantage will probably disappear in the future once all functions gain the ability to have Concept parameters.

 ##### Enforcement